bubtroniq/weather-app/TESTING.md

 - Alot of errors to be managed when fetching API data. - fixed/catch errors with "try, catch syntax"
 - Background picture that is changing regarding description message needs fixing on mobile view.-fixed/no background picture anymore
 - On second+ search map is not updating the new location. - fixed
-- Markers from previous searches will remain pinned on map. - not fixed, minor bug not affecting functionality or UI

-### GitHub **Issues**

 ## Unfixed Bugs